...and how to grow and process sunflowers for birdseed and sprouts.

 Sometimes we'll drive an individual stake in the ground next to them; a 4'-6' metal stake is best.
 Drive it deep into the ground.
 Tie sunflowers to stakes with cotton strips.

-Sometimes we'll erect a bamboo tri-pod and tie two, to three sunflowers to each one.
+Sometimes we'll erect a bamboo tri-pod , stake it and tie two, to three sunflowers to each one.

 We've also grown sunflowers in long rows between tall stakes with heavy wire run between them.
 Attach wires at 3' and 6' heights and tie sunflowers to them with cotton strips.